-In accordance with Public Law 101-226, "Drug Free Schools and Communities Act Amendment of 1989," and the El Camino College Board Policy 3550, the District prohibits the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities under the control and use of the District.
+In accordance with El Camino College Board Policy 3550, the District shall be free from the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees.
+The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in all facilities under the control and use of the District.
 The District does not permit the possession, use, or sale of marijuana for any purpose on District property even if the use meets the qualifications of the California Compassionate Use Act, Proposition 215, and/or the Adult Use of Marijuana Act, Proposition 64.
 Employees and/or students who qualify under Propositions 215 and 64 to use marijuana for medical and/or recreational purposes are not permitted to possess, store, provide, use, or be under the influence of marijuana while on District owned or controlled property or during a Districtsanctioned activity or event regardless of the location.
 All federal and state drug laws are enforced by the Campus Police Department.